 Right, so final thoughts… It’s clear that the Crystal Game Works put a lot of effort into making Memories on the Shoreline, and I don’t want to undermine all their hard work with this review.
-It’s not easy for me to sit here and point out all of the shortcomings of a game the the developers spent months crafting.
+It’s not easy for me to sit here and point out all of the shortcomings of a game that I know the developers spent months crafting.
 I wan’t to stress that this isn’t a bad game, but it is very unpolished.
 Memories on the Shoreline feels like the first draft of what has the potential to be a phenomenal title.
 The premise is unique and Crystal Works Games has the foundation for something truly unique, it just needs to be reworked a bit more and given a bit more direction.
 Like I said at the start of this review, Memories on the Shoreline has a bit of an identity crisis, it tries to juggle too many conflicting elements at once and it’s to the game’s detriment.

 I’m not completely writing this game off, since I do feel that the premise is really good and there are quite a few elements of the story I’d like to see explored more fully.
 Maybe in the near future the team can revisit Memories on the Shoreline and reevaluate concept.
 Despite my criticisms I do want to know more about the world and these characters and that says a lot about the viability of the developer’s work.